RichardLitt/burntfen.com/_projects/of-walking-in-snow.md

 > Every day, he will stop into cafes for a few hours to work and blog, answer emails, and prepare the next leg.
 Every night, he'll sleep in his bivouac in a park.
 He's  bringing along a camera, and will make a documentary film from the footage.
 He'll post updates here.

-I walked 25 miles the first day; however, I was forced to call off the event due to a 50-year record breaking cold snap, where temperatures went to -10°F. I hope to take this project up again at some point in the future.
+I walked 25 miles the first day; however, I was forced to call off the event due to record subzero (Fahrenheit) temperatures, which I unfortunately hadn't prepared for.
+I hope to take this project up again at some point in the future.
+As my father doesn't winter on the Cape anymore, I'll have to find another reason to walk.